 If the solver is successful, Ekos will sync and then slew to the star.
 You can verify this by capturing an image in the CCD Module.
 You can repeat this process as needed.
 For drivers such as EQMod, the more sync points you add to the model, the better the alignment model becomes.

 Polar Alignment WorkflowBefore starting the Polar Alignment tool, you must complete the GOTO Workflow above for at least one point in the sky.
 Once your mount is aligned, proceed with the following (assuming you live in the northern hemisphere):

-- Slew to a bright star (4th magnitude or below) near the southern meridian (Azimith 180).
+- Slew to a bright star (4th magnitude or below) near the southern meridian (Azimuth 180).
 Make sure Slew to Target is selected.
 Capture and solve.
 The star should be exactly centered in your CCD field of view.

 - Switch mode to Polar Alignment.
 Click Measure Az Error.
 It will ask you to slew to a star at the southern meridian which we already done, click continue.
 Ekos will now perform the error calculation.

 - Begin your azimuth adjustments until the bright star you slewed to initially is as close to center as you can get it

 - Stop Framing in the Focus module.